 Pinterest…..it’s slightly addicting isn’t it?
 A few weeks ago, I saw an idea on there for a cute wreath, made from felt.
-I decided to make my own version so, off to JoAnn fabrics I headed (with a coupon in hand, of course).
+I decided to make my own version of a DIY Felt Wreath Tutorial, off to JoAnn fabrics I headed (with a coupon in hand, of course).
 I bought about a yard and a third of red felt.

 A dear friend of mine had a ladies craft night.
 Basically, I took up most of her living room floor with my giant sized piece of felt.
 I traced circle, after circle, after circle.
 For my circle pattern, I used a roll of duct tape.
 See, duct tape really is helpful for everything!

 •LOTS of pins (I used most of a container that had 500 in it)